Key takeaways:

 You cannot buy a domain name permanently, but you can register it for up to 10 years.
 To maintain long-term control, enable auto-renewals with your domain registrar.

 As long as you continue to renew your domain registration, you can maintain ownership for as long as you’d like.
-Typically, domain leases range from 1–10 years, meaning you can register your domain for a maximum of 10 years at a time.
+Typically, domain registrations range from 1–10 years, meaning you can register your domain for a maximum of 10 years at a time.

 No, buying a domain requires periodic renewals.
 You must renew your domain registration every 1–10 years, depending on the period you choose.